MeetAntala45/DocuMaster/README.md

-## 📄 DocuMaster – Document Compression and Conversion Tool
+# 📄 DocuMaster – Web-Based Document Processing System

-DocuMaster is a web-based application that provides users with a simple and reliable platform to compress and convert commonly used document formats such as PDF, images, and Word files.
-The application focuses on improving document handling efficiency by reducing file sizes and converting documents into the required formats.
+DocuMaster is a web-based application that provides users with a simple and reliable platform to perform various document processing operations.
+The system focuses on improving document handling efficiency by enabling users to compress, convert, and manage commonly used document formats such as PDF, images, and Word files.

-DocuMaster is designed with a user-friendly interface that allows users to upload files, process them securely, and download the results instantly.
+DocuMaster is designed with a user-friendly interface that allows users to upload files, process them securely on the server, and download the results instantly.
 The project simulates the workflow of real-world document processing platforms and emphasizes practical implementation, reliability, and usability.

 ---

 ## 🔹 Core Features

-### 1. File Compression
-Compresses PDF and image files to reduce storage size while displaying the original size, compressed size, and reduction percentage.
+- File compression for PDF and image files with size comparison

-### 2. PDF to Image Conversion
-Converts PDF pages into high-quality image files with automatic ZIP download support for multi-page PDFs.
+- PDF to image conversion with ZIP download support for multi-page PDFs

-### 3. Image to PDF Conversion
-Merges one or more JPG or PNG images into a single PDF document.
+- Image to PDF conversion by merging multiple images into a single PDF

-### 4. Word to PDF Conversion
-Converts Word documents (.doc/.docx) into PDF format for easy sharing and better compatibility.
+- Word to PDF conversion for compatibility and easy sharing

-### 5. PDF to Word Conversion
+- PDF to Word conversion using text extraction (layout may vary)
-Extracts text from text-based PDF documents and converts it into an editable Word (.docx) file.
-Complex layouts may vary.

-### 6. PDF Merge
-Combines multiple PDF files into a single consolidated PDF document.
+- PDF merge functionality to combine multiple PDF files

-### 7. PDF Watermark
-Adds a customizable text watermark to all pages of a PDF document for security and identification purposes.
+- PDF watermarking to add text watermarks for document security

 ---